zew/go-questionnaire/static/js/validation.md

 Lets lay the foundation for this.

 * We dont want jQuery anymore;
-we dont want _any_ Javascript libraries.
+we dont want Javascript libraries.

+* We want to minimize asynchroneous functionality,
+cascading of events, Javascript `promises`.

 * We have to disable the built-in bubbles.
 Three possibilities are documented in the code under `suppressBuiltinBubbles`.